 An added benefit?
 If you move to Spain, you will never have to leave the country for your summer holiday!

-2. Natural beauty.
+2. Costa Blanca Natural beauty

 Spain has some truly exceptional natural resources.

 Here, you’re guaranteed to find a little bit of everything.
-Lakes, mountains, volcanoes, marshes, forests, valleys, cliffs and, of course, beautiful beaches.
+Lakes, mountains, volcanoes, marshes, forests, valleys, cliffs, and, of course, beautiful beaches.
 The country’s wide diversity of landscapes never ceases to amaze us, or the estimated 40 million tourists who come to visit every year.

-3. Pace of life.
+3. Pace of life at the Costa Blanca.

 While the siesta is not as common as it once was, generally Spaniards have a more relaxed approach to life.

 They work to live, not the other way round.
-We can say from experience that the pace of life is definitely more leisurely here, and the emphasis is on savouring time with friends and family.
+We can say from experience that the pace of life is definitely more leisurely here, and the emphasis is on savoring time with friends and family.

 Since many of us are from outside of Spain, we can say that the pace of life here is a welcome change.
 With the great climate, friendly people, and fantastic food, we have little to complain about in our new home!